DarthLP/Auralis/infra/README.md

 ## 🏗️ Overview

-The infrastructure directory contains Docker Compose configuration and deployment files for the Auralis application.
+The infrastructure directory contains Docker Compose configuration and deployment files for the Auralis competitor analysis application.
 This setup enables containerized development and deployment of all services.

 ## 📁 Directory Structure